gandji/mymoviedb/REAME.md

  - First MyMovieDB searches the local DB for these keywords, and you can point it to the movie if it is in the local DB,
- - if the movie is not in the local DB, MyMovieDB searches a famous internet movie database for the given movie (namely imdb).
+ - if the movie is not in the local DB, MyMovieDB searches a famous internet movie database for the given movie (namely themoviedatabase).
   - It will ask for confirmation once it found a movie,
   - or it will ask for help if it  does not find it.
-In that case, you search for yourself and enter in MyMovieDB just the imdb URL
+In that case, you search for yourself and enter in MyMovieDB just the "themoviedatabase" URL

  You can interrupt the process any time and come back to it later.